Leonardo se está poniendo muy amarillo.

 Doctora: Ahh, entiendo. ¿Alguna vez tuvo cuidado prenatal?

 (Ahh, I understand.
-Any time did you have prenatal care?)
+At any point did you have prenatal care?)

 Mamá: Sí, al principio, pero luego no continué porque me mudé para esta ciudad durante el embarazo, y no tengo seguro.
 Una comadrona, amiga de mi mamá, me ayudó en el parto.